rjaros87/pm-home-station/README.md

 3. Connect the UART-USB adapter with a USB cable to your computer
 > Caution!
 Refer to [this](#tested-platforms) section for remarks regarding your platform

 - For Bluetooth version connect the power (5V) from USB cable or socket to Vcc and GND (2 most outside pins of USB plug).
-You may need to shorten data pin/wires (2 center pins) or connect them via ~200Ohm resitor in order to be recognized by charger.
+You may need to shortcircuit data pin/wires (2 center pins) or connect them via ~200ohm resistor in order to be recognized by charger.
 Details can be found [here](http://pinouts.ru/Slots/USB_pinout.shtml "USB pinout").

 4. Start the application and check the air quality of your environment :smile: